Industry Solutions | Autodesk Official

 Input design goals and parameters, such as performance requirements, to explore all possible solutions.

-Create topographic maps, meshes, or drawings by extracting 3D information from photographs.

-Architectural drawing (US Site) Architectural programming (US Site) Architectural rendering (US Site) Architecture project management (US Site) Architecture software (US Site) Geotechnical engineering (US Site) Green construction (US Site) Landscape design (US Site) Massing models (US Site) Master planning (US Site) Parking lot design (US Site) Placemaking (US Site) Request for proposal (RFP) (US Site) Space design software (US Site)
+Architectural drawing Architectural programming (US Site) Architectural rendering Architecture project management (US Site) Architecture software Geotechnical engineering (US Site) Green construction (US Site) Landscape design (US Site) Massing models (US Site) Master planning (US Site) Parking lot design (US Site) Placemaking (US Site) Request for proposal (RFP) (US Site) Space design software (US Site)

-Building commissioning (US Site) Concrete design (US Site) Connected construction (US Site) Construction administration Construction apps (US Site) Construction sequencing (US Site) Digital construction (US Site) Lean construction (US Site) Mass timber construction (US Site) Preconstruction software (US Site) Reality capture (US Site) Retrofitting (US Site) Smart building (US Site) Steel construction systems (US Site) Sustainable construction (US Site) Tender process (US Site) Virtual design construction (US Site)
+Building commissioning (US Site) Concrete design (US Site) Connected construction (US Site) Construction administration Construction apps (US Site) Construction sequencing Digital construction Lean construction (US Site) Mass timber construction (US Site) Preconstruction software (US Site) Reality capture (US Site) Retrofitting (US Site) Smart building (US Site) Steel construction systems (US Site) Sustainable construction (US Site) Tender process (US Site) Virtual design construction

-3D manufacturing Advanced manufacturing AI for manufacturing (US Site) Augmented reality Building products and fabrication Cobot CPQ (configure/price/quote) Custom manufacturing (US Site) Design for assembly (DFA) (US Site) Design for manufacturing (DFM) Flexible manufacturing system (US Site) Generative design for manufacturing Geometric dimensioning & tolerancing Industrial automation Industrial engineering (US Site) Industrial equipment manufacturing Integrated factory modeling Just-in-time manufacturing Mass customization Process manufacturing Robot programming Smart manufacturing Soft tooling (US Site) Topology optimization
+3D manufacturing Advanced manufacturing AI for manufacturing (US Site) Augmented reality Building products and fabrication Cobot CPQ (configure/price/quote) Custom manufacturing (US Site) Design for assembly (DFA) (US Site) Design for manufacturing (DFM) Flexible manufacturing system Generative design for manufacturing Geometric dimensioning & tolerancing Industrial automation Industrial engineering (US Site) Industrial equipment manufacturing Integrated factory modeling Just-in-time manufacturing Mass customization Process manufacturing Robot programming Smart manufacturing Soft tooling (US Site) Topology optimization Waterjet cutting software

 3D VFX simulation Cloud-based production (US Site) Color management (US Site) Compositing Creative review (US Site) Digital content creation Fire simulationMotion blur (US Site) Motion capture Motion graphics Path tracing Performance capture (US Site) Post production Previsualization software (US Site) Procedural generation Production management (US Site) Ray tracing Shading models (US Site)Toon shading (US Site) TV production Universal scene description (USD) Visual effects (VFX) VFX pipeline